uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 That was the understanding and teaching of holding respect for others’ beliefs.
 It was the way of the first people.[^84]

-Presbyterian Rev.
-Margaret Mullin (Thundering Eagle Woman) put it this way:
+Presbyterian Rev. Margaret Mullin (Thundering Eagle Woman) put it this way:

-Can the Rev.
-Margaret Mullin/Thundering Eagle [W]oman from the Bear Clan be a strong Anishinaabe woman and a Christian simultaneously?
+> Can the Rev. Margaret Mullin/Thundering Eagle [W]oman from the Bear Clan be a strong Anishinaabe woman and a Christian simultaneously?
 Yes I can, because I do not have my feet in two different worlds, two different religions, or two different understandings of God.
 The two halves of me are one in the same Spirit.
 I can learn from my grandparents, European and Indigenous Canadian, who have all walked on the same path ahead of me.
 I can learn from Jesus and I can learn from my Elders.[^85]

 Each of the Settlement Agreement churches has wrestled with the theological challenges and necessary institutional reforms that arise with regard to Indigenous spiritual beliefs and practices.
-At the same time, Aboriginal church members have taken a leadership role to advocate for Indigenous perspectives and ensure that they are fully represented in the institutional structures, programs, and services of their respective churches.
+At the same time, Aboriginal church members have taken a leadership role<!--x-->
+to advocate for Indigenous perspectives and ensure that they are fully represented in the institutional structures, programs, and services of their respective churches.

 The General Assembly of the Presbyterian Church of Canada in 2013 endorsed a report on the development of a theological framework for Aboriginal spirituality within the church.
-The report noted “the need for Aboriginal Christians to be true to both their Indigenous identity and to their [Christian] faith,” and concluded, among other things, that “this conversation has the potential not simply to help us address our relationship as Presbyterians with Aboriginal people; it has the potential to contribute to the renewal of our church.”[^86]
+The report noted “the need for Aboriginal Christians to be true to both their _Indigenous identity_ and to their [Christian] faith,” and concluded, among other things, that “this conversation has the potential not simply to help us address our relationship as Presbyterians with Aboriginal people; it has the potential to contribute to the renewal of our church.”[^86]

 The Anglican Church has developed a vision for a self-governing Indigenous church to coexist within the broader institutional structure of the church.
 In 2001, a strategic plan called “A New Agape” was formally adopted by the church’s General Synod meeting.
 The plan set out the church’s vision for a

-new relationship …
+> new relationship …
 based on a partnership which focuses on the cultural, spiritual, social and economic independence of Indigenous communities.
 To give expression to this new relationship The Anglican Church of Canada will work primarily with … Indigenous peoples for a truly Anglican Indigenous Church in Canada.